robotastic/trunk-recorder/README.md

    - **decodeFSync** - *(Optional, For conventional systems)* enable the Fleet Sync signaling decoder.
 The options are *true* or *false*, without quotes.
 The default is *false*.
    - **decodeStar** - *(Optional, For conventional systems)* enable the Star signaling decoder.
 The options are *true* or *false*, without quotes.
 The default is *false*.
    - **decodeTPS** - *(Optional, For conventional systems)* enable the Motorola Tactical Public Safety (aka FDNY Fireground) signaling decoder.
 The options are *true* or *false*, without quotes.
 The default is *false*.
+   - **onUnitChange** *(Optional)* run a script when a unit radio registers (is turned on), affiliates (joins a talk group), deregisters (is turned off), or sends an acknowledgment response.
+The radio ID and action are passed as two parameters.
  - **defaultMode** - Default mode to use when a talkgroups is not listed in the **talkgroupsFile**.
 The options are *digital* or *analog*.
 The default is *digital*.
 This argument is global and not system-specific, and only affects Type II `smartnet` trunking systems which can have both analog and digital talkpaths whereas `p25` trunking systems don't have analog talkpaths.
  - **captureDir** - the complete path to the directory where recordings should be saved.
  - **callTimeout** - a Call will stop recording and save if it has not received anything on the control channel, after this many seconds.
 The default is 3.